commercetools/merchant-center-application-kit/.changeset/tender-eggs-joke.md

 '@commercetools-frontend/babel-preset-mc-app': minor
 ---

-Do not use `core-js` in test environment.
+Removes usage of `core-js` when `process.env` is test.
+The update of `jest` to v27 comes with changes to how timers and timer mocks work.
+Some of `core-js` polyfills conflict or interfere with the new implementation of `jest`'s fake timers

-After upgrading `jest` to v27 we found out that some of `core-js` polyfills conflict with new underlying implementation of `jest`'s fake timers.
-Turned out it's just safe not to use it in tests all together.
+As test environments do not require `core-js` it can be removed.
+This allows `jest` to work as expected and removed bloat from the test environment.